trufflesmith/TruffleSmithLab/Onboarding and FAQ/README.md

 install.packages("adegenet")
 installed.packages()
 ```
-Using R just on the command-line will be much faster than your computer.
+Using R just on the command-line is  much faster than your computer.
 However, if commands are still taking a long time, you can create an R script and run it as a job.
 To do this you need two files, 1) an R script, and 2) a shell script.

 First you write your R script as you would on your computer.
 See `parallel_pca.R` below as an example.
 ```R